marcprux/MemoZ/README.md

 }
 ```

 An advantage of `MemoZ`'s zero-line memoization is that you can easily put in measuring tests to ensure that memoization is actually worthwhile.
-A useful statistic is `XCTest`'s `measurte` function, which runs the block 10 times and reports the individual times and the standard deviation between the times.
+A useful statistic is `XCTest`'s `measure` function, which runs the block 10 times and reports the individual times and the standard deviation between the times.
 A higher standard deviation generally indicates that the memoization is yielding a performance gain.

 ## Gotchas

 Care must be taken that memozied computations are truly referentially transparent.
 It might be tempting to cache results of parsing dates or numbers using built-in static parsing utilities, but be mindful that these functions often take external environment settings (such as the current locale) into account, so if the environment changes between invocations, the memoized result will not be the same as the computed result.

+In general, if your memoization subjects are **pure** value types (i.e., they transitively contain no properties that are reference)

 ## Implementation Details